SeaOfNodes/Simple/chapter09/README.md

   progressOnList(stop);`

-There are more issues we will want to deal with in a later Chapter:
+## Distant Neighbors

-* For some peepholes the "neighborhood" is farther away than just the immediate uses or defs; for these we need a longer range plan.
+For some peepholes the "neighborhood" is farther away than just the immediate uses or defs, and for these we need a longer range plan.
 E.g. some peephole inspects "this -> A -> B -> C" and will swap itself for "D"; however it fails some test at "B".
 Should "B" ever update we want to revisit "this" and recheck his peepholes.
 So we will need to record a dependence of "this" in "B".
 Updating "B" throws the dependent list ("this") onto the "todo" list.

-  This "large neighborhood" is not needed in this Chapter, so we defer it until we see such peepholes.
+An example of a distant neighbor check is in `AddNode`, where we check for stacked constants: `(Add (Add x 2) 1)` and we'd like `(Add x 3)` instead.
+Suppose we're doing this check and we find instead `(Add (Phi (Add x 2) self) 1)` The check naturally bails out at the `Phi` since its not an `Add`, but the `(Phi y self)` only has one unique input, and will itself peephole to `y` eventually.
+When it does, our stacked `Add` peephole can apply.
+So the failing Add peephole calls `phi.addDep(Add)` and registers a dependency on the `Phi`.
+If the `Phi` indeed later optimizes, we add its depencencies (e.g. the `Add`) back on our `Iterate` worklist and retry the stacked Add peephole.

+* We add a `ArrayList<Node> _deps` field to Node; initially null.
+* Some peepholes add dependencies if they fail a remote check, by calling `distant.addDeps(this)`.
+The `addDeps` call creates `_deps` and filters for various kinds of duplicate adds.
+* The `Iterate` loop, when it finds a change, also moves all the dependents onto the worklist.

+## Other Concerns

+There are more issues we will want to deal with in a later Chapter:

 * Blindly running peepholes in any order has some drawbacks:

   - Dead and dying stuff might get peepholes done... and then die.
 Wasted work.